 Dimmable retrofit LED lamps and LED-based luminaires has long been recognized as an issue when it comes to the attenuation methods such as trailing and leading edge.
 However, there is not often problems when it comes to the DALI and 1-10V.
 Rune S. Larsen, the founder of the company Normasym, describes the two ways to dim the LED lights when there is attenuation of the main voltage.

-The quick drop in prices of LED retrofit lamps has ensured a massive increase in purchase of such light sources.
-The quality as well as the selection of lamps has increased over the past years.
+The quick drop in prices of LED retrofit lamps has ensured a massive increase in the purchase of such light sources.
+The quality, as well as the selection of lamps, has increased over the past years.
 However, there are still a few challenges.
 Light dimming of such light sources is not always easy.

 It can be difficult to know if a new LED retrofit lamp can be installed instead of an old incandescent lamp and still function with the old dimmer.
 Therefore, it is important to know the specifications of both the LED light source and the dimmer.

 Dimming of the light is usually an important feature in the living room, and many people do also enjoy to have the opportunity of dimming the light in the bathroom.
 Additionally, dimming the LED light often extend the life of the light source significantly.

 The trailing edge dimmer came out after the leading edge dimmer, but after the halogen bulb was introduced on the market, the trailing edge dimmer has been the most popular one.

 The trailing edge dimmer is a dimmer switch which can handle electronic components.
 It has numerous functions and can dim low voltage halogen lamps with electronic ballasts, LED retrofit lamps and lights, energy saving light bulbs and other light sources with an electronic ballast.